 Kenton ceased production in 1952 and assets were sold in 1953.
 The Littlestown Hardware & Foundry acquired many Kenton toy designs and marketed them under the brand "Utexiqual".
 Littlestown folded in 1982.

-What's your 'Kenton' worth?
-Here are some recently sold items (Australia):
+What's your Kenton worth in 2021?
+Here are some recently sold items.